BEOE To Set Up 4 More Protectorate Offices In Different Cities - UrduPoint

 He said the move, aimed at reducing the burden on already established protectorates, would eventually save the time and money of intending emigrants living in the far-flung areas of country.

-As many as seven protectorates offices were already operational in various cities including Rawalpindi, Karachi, Lahore, Peshawar, Quetta, Multan and Malakand, he said\395
+As many as seven protectorates offices were already operational in various cities including Rawalpindi, Karachi, Lahore, Peshawar, Quetta, Multan and Malakand, he said.